cyhyraethz/d2-sp-mods/README.md

 - Enables ctrl + right click to drop items from inventory/stash/cube
 - Enables shift + left click to identify in inventory/stash/cube

-## Installation
+### Installation

-1. Backup your Diablo II installation and your Save folder before making any changes.
+1. Backup your characters and the game folder before making any changes.

 2. Download the most recent release from the [releases page](https://github.com/cyhyraethz/d2-sp-mods/releases) and extract the files.

-3. If you're not already using patch 1.13c, copy all the files from the 1.13c folder into your Diablo II installation folder, which should be located in `C:\Program Files (x86)\Diablo II`, replacing existing files.
+3. If you're not already using patch 1.13c, copy the files from the extracted 1.13c folder into the game folder, which should be located in `C:\Program Files (x86)\Diablo II`, replacing existing files.

-4. If you're downgrading from patch 1.14, copy your existing save folder, which should be located in `C:\Users\username\Saved Games\Diablo II`, into your Diablo II installation folder and rename it Save.
+4. If you're downgrading from patch 1.14, copy your existing save folder, which should be located in `C:\Users\username\Saved Games\Diablo II`, into the game folder and rename it "Save".

-5. Copy all the files from the extracted Diablo II folder into your Diablo II installation folder, merging directories and replacing files as needed.
+5. Copy the files from the extracted Diablo II folder into the game folder, merging and replacing as needed.

 6. Start the game with PlugY.exe as administrator, which is the executable you will now be using for launching the game.
 I recommend setting it to always run as administrator by right clicking PlugY.exe, selecting `Properties`, going to the `Compatibility` tab, and checking the `Run this program as an administrator` box.

-## Troubleshooting
+### Troubleshooting

 Try the following steps if you have trouble getting the game working with cnc-ddraw